Learn how to apply for University Centre Peterborough.

 It is important to understand that the APEL process does not award academic credit for experience alone, but for learning which can be shown to have been achieved through that experience.
 Students are required to prepare an individual case for the credit arising from their learning experiences.
 This normally means that a student receives support in the preparation of a portfolio, in which their claim is justified in detail and is supported by relevant evidence.

 This portfolio of evidence is then submitted for assessment and the possible award of academic credit.
 Alternative methods of assessment of evidence may be available but need to be discussed with the appropriate Admissions Tutor.
+There may be a cost attached to the assessment of the portfolio of evidence

 In most cases an applicant’s criminal offences do not affect our decision as to whether or not we will make an offer of a place.
 However, we have a duty to investigate further any declared offences.